 ADDRESSING PUBLIC CONCERNS OUTSIDE OF THE BOARD ROOM

-Board Members are often confronted by individuals who wish to voice their concerns or complaints outside of the Board room.
+Board Members are often approached by individuals who wish to voice their concerns or complaints outside of the Board room.
 Trustees should listen to the individual’s concerns but politely explain the chain of command for addressing complaints and direct the individual to communicate concerns to the Superintendent.

 The Superintendent will then redirect the individual to the appropriate district employee.
-Most often when the individual understands who to request information from, he or she is able to resolve the issue without entering into the formal process.
-A Trustee should not get overly involved in a matter that may come before the Board as a complaint in order to preserve the Trustee’s unbiased judgment.
-An overly biased Trustee may need to recuse himself or herself from hearing the Level III grievance.
+Most often when the individual understands who to request information from, he or she is able to resolve the issue without entering into a formal process.
+In order to preserve the Trustee’s unbiased judgment, a Trustee should not become inappropriately involved in a matter that may come before the Board as a complaint.
+A biased Trustee may need to recuse himself or herself from hearing the Level III grievance.

 REQUEST(S) FOR INFORMATION FROM INDIVIDUAL BOARD MEMBERS: